DSgenes/Teacher-Attendance-Analytics-Sep-25-May-26/README.md

-# Teacher Attendance Analytics & Workforce Insights Report
+# From ERP Data to Educational Workforce Insights: Attendance Analytics & Decision Support

 A Data-Driven Workforce Analysis Project for Academic Operations Improvement

-# Project Highlights
+# Case Study

-As an ICT Instructor at Roots Millennium School, I not only focus on developing students' hands-on digital skills but also leverage data analytics to support organizational decision-making and academic operations improvement.
+# Project Statement

-This project demonstrates how educational workforce data can be transformed into actionable insights using data analysis techniques.
+As an ICT Instructor at Roots Millennium School, Ms. Anam aimed to extend her role beyond classroom instructions by leveraging data analytics to support organizational decision-making and academic operations management.

-The objective was to analyze teacher attendance behavior, leave patterns, punctuality trends, and operational anomalies to support management in making informed decisions.
+The first challenge involved extracting and transforming raw faculty attendance records directly from the school's ERP (Enterprise Resource Planning) system.
+The extracted dataset contained attendance logs, leave records, time-in/time-out details, holidays, and employee information spanning multiple academic months.

-# Business Problem
+The objective of this project was to convert this raw ERP-generated attendance data into actionable workforce insights by answering key organizational questions:

-The school management required a comprehensive analysis of faculty attendance records to answer key operational questions:
+- What is the overall teacher attendance performance across the academic session?

-- What is the overall teacher attendance performance?
+- Which teachers demonstrate the highest attendance consistency?
-- Which teachers maintain the highest attendance rates?
+- What are the patterns of leave utilization?
-- What are the monthly attendance and leave trends?
+- How do attendance and leave trends vary across different months?
-- Which staff members require attendance monitoring?
+- What impact do sick leaves have on workforce availability?
-- How do sick leaves impact workforce availability?
+- Are there any discrepancies or data quality issues affecting reporting accuracy?

-- Are there any inconsistencies or data quality issues affecting reporting accuracy?
+During the analysis process, Ms. Anam identified and resolved critical data inconsistencies through independent investigation and management consultation.
+One significant discrepancy involved Winter Break periods being incorrectly recorded as employee leave instead of institutional holidays.
+By validating records against the academic calendar and incorporating stakeholder feedback, she improved data accuracy and ensured reliable reporting.

-The challenge was not only to build excel reports but also to identify and resolve hidden data discrepancies to ensure reliable reporting.
+This project demonstrates not only technical data analysis skills but also problem-solving ability, data validation expertise, stakeholder management, and the application of analytical thinking within an educational environment.
 ___________________________________________________________________________________________________________________________________________

 # Dataset Overview